Working in Harmony for Successful Students

 Membership in the BBB is open to any parent or legal guardian of a student enrolled in the band program at Forest Park High School.
 The BBB have oversight governance from an Executive Board that provides for the annual planning and fund raising necessary to sustain the level of performance and enrichment that helps our students succeed in the classroom and auditorium, on the field and in our community.

-If you are interested in one of our vacant board or at-large positions, please contact Tracy Jack at email@example.com.
+If you are interested in one of our vacant board or at-large positions, please contact Andrea Giamberardino at email@example.com.

-Marching Band – Looking for ways to plug in here are the key areas throughout the marching season and school year where you can step in.
+Looking for ways to support the Marching Bruin Band?
+Here are the key areas throughout the marching season and school year where you can step in!
+We appreciate any assistance!

 Parent volunteers provide assistance at our water and snack station during rehearsal times in 2-hour intervals, some shifts may involve set up, take down and moving of set up from indoor to outdoor area.
 If you cannot work a whole shift – that is fine, we invite you to sign up for a full block, and then let us know how long you can stay in the comment section.
 Perishable food items such as grapes, watermelon, and other fruits are asked to be donated in bite size pieces.
 These items are kindly asked to be dropped off on the day they appear on the sign-up.